UK Services for adults with ADHD:

 - The Leicester Adult ADHD service, operating since 2002, initially as a special interest clinic and since January 2009 as a commissioned service.

 - The Lancashire Adult ADHD Service (Lancashire Care NHS Trust), which covers 8 different commissioning areas!

 - The Adult ADHD Research Clinic in Cambridge, founded in 2000 as a joint venture between the Department of Psychiatry, University of Cambridge and the Cambridgeshire & Peterborough NHS Foundation Trust

 - The Lothian Adult ADHD service, based at Royal Edinburgh Hospital.

 - Leeds & York Partnership NHS Foundation Trust specialist ADHD assessment and management service.

-It is worth knowing that funding cuts have resulted in the majority of these services being very poorly resourced.
-For example, the Adult ADHD Clinic in Cambridge has only recently reopened its waiting list after previously recommending that people hoping to be seen within two years move to a different area or ‘go private’ (not really an option if you’re a university student).
+It is worth knowing that funding cuts have resulted in many of these services being underresourced.
+For example, the Adult ADHD Clinic in Cambridge recently reopened its waiting list after previously recommending that people hoping to be seen within two years move to a different area or ‘go private’ (not really an option if you’re a university student).
 The same is true in many other areas.

-For a comprehensive list of adult ADHD services (including private clinics), with contact information, please refer to this list from AADD-UK.
+The list above is not comprehensive.
+For a full, up to date list of adult ADHD services (including private clinics), with contact information, please refer to this list from AADD-UK.